-This myth has been around for decades.
-Contact cement doesn't dry hard.
+This myth has been around for a couple of decades.
+Simply put, contact cement doesn't dry hard.
 It stays more flexible than yellow glue so it will clearly create problems with cold creep and delamination.
 Contact cement is only suitable for backed veneers.

 Myth 5: Shop-sawn veneers (thick veneers) can be applied with any veneer glue.

 Not true.
 There are a lot of woodworkers out there who are painfully aware of this.
 A thick veneer has a greater tendency to expand and contract with seasonal moisture changes.
 Because of this, it requires a much stronger adhesive.
 In this case, I highly recommend a plastic powder resin (PPR) glue.